-If your toddler loves role playing with friends, then take a look here.
+If your toddler loves role playing with friends, then take a look at this adorable tree house.
 This climber and swing set from Little Tikes is everything a creative mind needs.

-The deck is like a little tree house, where there’s a steering wheel to navigate the perimeters.
-Perfect for children aged 3 to 10 years.
+The deck is like a little tree house with a steering wheel to navigate the perimeters.
+It’s perfect for children aged 3 to 10 years.

 13. Lifetime Geometric Dome Climber